-- There is no evidence from randomized controlled trials to support the use of early or large-volume intravenous fluid administration in uncontrolled haemorrhage.
-There is uncertainty about the effectiveness of fluid resuscitation in patients with bleeding. - The effect of pre-hospital spinal immobilization on mortality, neurological injury, spinal stability, and adverse effects in trauma patients therefore remains uncertain.
-Because airway obstruction is a major cause of preventable death in trauma patients, and spinal immobilization - particularly of the cervical spine - can contribute to airway compromise, the possibility that immobilization may increase mortality and morbidity cannot be excluded, - In the absence of evidence of the effectiveness of advanced life support training for ambulance crews, a strong argument could be made that it should not be promoted outside the context of a properly concealed and otherwise rigorously conducted randomized controlled trial. - A recent study by Lerner and Moscati shows that no scientific evidence is available for supporting the concept of the 'golden hour' (Lerner and Moscati 2001).
-While it is desirable that we save time, it is equally important that ambulances do not endanger the life of others while doing so, and do not waste scarce resources in promoting systems of dubious benefit (Becker et al. 2003). - Since the evidence shows that advanced pre-hospital interventions do not necessarily improve outcomes, pre-hospital care should focus primarily on transporting victims safely to a hospital facility where they can receive definitive medical care. - Before we import expensive pre-hospital care systems from high income countries, it is necessary that their effectiveness be established.
+• There is no evidence from randomized controlled trials to support the use of early or large-volume intravenous fluid administration in uncontrolled haemorrhage.
+There is uncertainty about the effectiveness of fluid resuscitation in patients with bleeding.

+• The effect of pre-hospital spinal immobilization on mortality, neurological injury, spinal stability, and adverse effects in trauma patients therefore remains uncertain.
+Because airway obstruction is a major cause of preventable death in trauma patients, and spinal immobilization - particularly of the cervical spine - can contribute to airway compromise, the possibility that immobilization may increase mortality and morbidity cannot be excluded,

+• In the absence of evidence of the effectiveness of advanced life support training for ambulance crews, a strong argument could be made that it should not be promoted outside the context of a properly concealed and otherwise rigorously conducted randomized controlled trial.

+• A recent study by Lerner and Moscati shows that no scientific evidence is available for supporting the concept of the 'golden hour' (Lerner and Moscati 2001).
+While it is desirable that we save time, it is equally important that ambulances do not endanger the life of others while doing so, and do not waste scarce resources in promoting systems of dubious benefit (Becker et al. 2003).

+• Since the evidence shows that advanced pre-hospital interventions do not necessarily improve outcomes, pre-hospital care should focus primarily on transporting victims safely to a hospital facility where they can receive definitive medical care.

+• Before we import expensive pre-hospital care systems from high income countries, it is necessary that their effectiveness be established.

-- Imposing stricter penalties (in the form of higher fines or longer prison sentences) will not affect road-user behaviour significantly.
-In general, the deterrent effect of a law is determined in part by the swiftness and visibility of the penalty for disobeying the law, but a key factor is the perceived likelihood of being detected and sanctioned. - Driver or pedestrian education programmes by themselves usually are insufficient to reduce crash rates.
-Only effective way to get most motorists to use safety belts and motorcyclists to wear helmets is with good laws requiring their use and enforcement. - Use of seatbelts and airbag-equipped cars can reduce car-occupant fatalities by over 50% (provided the car user is seat belted). - Use of daytime running lights on cars shows reduction in the number of multi-vehicle daytime crashes by about 10-15%.
+• Imposing stricter penalties (in the form of higher fines or longer prison sentences) will not affect road-user behaviour significantly.
+In general, the deterrent effect of a law is determined in part by the swiftness and visibility of the penalty for disobeying the law, but a key factor is the perceived likelihood of being detected and sanctioned.

+• Driver or pedestrian education programmes by themselves usually are insufficient to reduce crash rates.
+Only effective way to get most motorists to use safety belts and motorcyclists to wear helmets is with good laws requiring their use and enforcement.

+Use of seatbelts and airbag-equipped cars can reduce caroccupant fatalities by over 50% (provided car user is seat belted)

+Use of daytime running lights on cars shows reduction in the number of multi-vehicle daytime crashes by about 10-15%.
+Similar results have been confirmed for the use of daytime running lights by motorcyclists.

+- Use of seatbelts and airbag-equipped cars can reduce car-occupant fatalities by over 50% (provided the car user is seat belted). - Use of daytime running lights on cars shows reduction in the number of multivehicle daytime crashes by about 10-15%.
 Similar results have been confirmed for the use of daytime running lights by motorcyclists. - Traffic-calming techniques, use of roundabouts, and provision of bicycle facilities in urban areas provide significant safety benefits. - A great deal of additional work needs to be done on rural and urban road and infrastructure design suitable for mixed traffic to make the environment safer for vulnerable road users.
 This would require special guidelines and standards for design of, (a) roundabouts, (b) service lanes along all intercity highways, and (c) traffic calming on urban roads and highways passing through settlements.